 The Preferences command displays a dialog box that is used to set up default values for many options in WinList.

 The dialog displays a tree of categories on the left.
-Click a category item to edit its properties.
-Double-click an item to expand its subcategories.
+Click a category item in the tree to view and edit its properties.